ggg7676/tic-tac-toe/README.md

 # tic-tac-toe
-NxN tic-tac-toe game created as an assignment for an Intro to Programming course at FMI, Sofia University.
+NxN tic-tac-toe game created as a homework assignment for an Intro to Programming course at FMI, Sofia University.